Shabbat Menu- Master the Basics

 Yet when my first Friday morning cooking marathon as a married woman came around, I frantically called my mother to find out how long I needed to boil eggs!
 The basics have a system.
 It's like a mathematical equation that you kind of just need to know before you hit the pots, no matter how intuitive you are in the kitchen.

-Vegetable and Cabbage Soup by Brynie Greisman
+Golden Chicken Soup by Brynie Greisman

 Pretzel Salad by Chaia Frishman